codingthings-com/finance-news-aggregator-rs/README.md

 # Finance News Aggregator (finance-news-aggregator-rs)

-A Rust port of the Python `finnews` library for aggregating financial news from various sources.
+A Rust port of the Python `finance-news-aggregator` library for aggregating financial news from various sources.

 ## Features